Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 Source: Google Images

-As we closed the week on May 12 th, broader market indices witnessed marginal declines, while transports declined strongly.
+As we closed the week on May 12th, broader market indices witnessed marginal declines, while transports declined strongly.
 The current performance between broader markets and transports is counter-intuitive.
 Expectations are for the economy to improve over the next few quarters, indicating that transports may offer investors value at today's levels.

 I manage the Lean Long-Term Growth Portfolio (LLGP).
 To date, performance stands at 7.4 percent, as highlighted in green.
 As transport indices remain mostly weaker, the anomaly remains the NASDAQ (^TRAN), up 8.1 percent.
 Both the NASDAQ (^IXIC) and Fidelity Contrafund (MUTF:FCNTX) remain atop all peers, up 13.7 and 14.4 percent.